 How much does Medicare cover behavioral and nutrition counseling?

-Medicare Part B covers behavioral counseling if you need help losing weight if you are obese.
-You must complete a Body Mass Index (BMI) screening (covered by Part B) to qualify.
+Medicare Part B covers intensive behavioral therapy for obesity if you need help losing weight if you are obese.
+You must complete a body mass index (BMI) screening (covered by Part B) to qualify.
 If you score a BMI of 30 or higher, you are considered obese.

-Medicare will cover a programed number of sessions, including:
+Medicare will cover a programmed number of sessions, including: